-- Analyze the promptness with which the contractor disposed of the sampled items. - Address how the contractor credited the Government with the proceeds for the sale items sampled. - Explain how the contractor determines whether an item is production scrap, whether that determination is verified by a Government representative, and how the Government is credited with any proceeds. - Discuss whether the contractor removed and destroyed any markings identifying the property as U.S. Government-owned property prior to its disposal.
+- Analyze the promptness with which the contractor disposed of the sampled items. - Address how the contractor credited the Government with the proceeds for the sale items sampled. - Explain how the contractor determines whether an item is production scrap, whether that determination is verified by a Government representative, and how the Government is credited with any proceeds.

-2804 • Identify the cognizant PLCO by name and indicate the date the PA contacted the PLCO, 2805 and summarize the information obtained.
-2806 • Identify any of the sampled items that required demilitarization, describe how and when 2807 the contractor accomplished the demilitarization of the property, and identify the 2808 Government official who witnessed the demilitarization.
-2809 2810 2811 PMSA ELEMENT 22 - PROPERTY CLOSEOUT 2812 2813 REQUIREMENT: 2814 FAR 52.245-1(f)(1): 2815 2816 (x) Property closeout .
-The Contractor shall promptly perform and report to the Property 2817 Administrator contract property closeout, to include reporting, investigating and securing 2818 closure of all loss of Government property cases; physically inventorying all property 2819 upon termination or completion of this contract 2820 2821 BACKGROUND: 2822 Timely property closeout ensures that Government assets are available for use on other 2823 Government contracts and reduces the risk of loss, theft, damage or destruction.
-Furthermore, 2824 timely property closeout reduces Government expenses incurred in storing, inventorying, and 2825 maintaining excess Government property, as well as the expenses involved with administering an 2826 2827 open contract.
-Contracts may not be closed for property or contract administration until all 2828 accountable Government property has been has been consumed, transferred, returned, shipped, 2829 or disposed of, and all loss cases have been adjudicated and closed.
-Additionally, before contract closeout, disposition actions for all items submitted to the Plant Clearance Capability in the PIEE 2830 GFP Module must have been carried out as directed by the PLCO.
-2831 2832 FAR $52.245-1(j)(3)(i)$ requires the contractor to submit residual property for plant 2833 clearance within 60 days after completion of contract deliveries or performance (generally 2834 aligning with the final delivery date), unless the PLCO approves an extension.
-Contractors 2835 frequently find it difficult to comply with that requirement if they wait until completion of 2836 contract deliveries or performance to initiate property closeout actions.
-2837 2838 If the contractor has written authorization from the PCO to retain excess Government 2839 property, the ACO cannot close out the accountable contract for property or contract 2840 administration.
-Contract closeout can only proceed once the Government property is properly 2841 transferred to a follow-on contract or otherwise disposed of in accordance with the contract or as 2842 authorized by the PLCO.
-2843 2844 While the elements of Declaration of Excess, Disposal, and Property Closeout are related, 2845 the populations used to test each are different because PAs are assessing separate actions.
-When 2846 testing the element of Declaration of Excess, PAs are determining whether the contractor is 2847 effectively identifying excess property so that it can be reported as such.
-The PA is tasked with 2848 determining whether all property that should have been declared as excess has been declared as 2849 excess.
-When testing the element of Disposal, the PA is determining whether property that was
+- Discuss whether the contractor removed and destroyed any markings identifying the property as U.S. Government-owned property prior to its disposal. - Identify the cognizant PLCO by name and indicate the date the PA contacted the PLCO, and summarize the information obtained. - Identify any of the sampled items that required demilitarization, describe how and when the contractor accomplished the demilitarization of the property, and identify the Government official who witnessed the demilitarization.

+PMSA ELEMENT 22 - PROPERTY CLOSEOUT

+(x) Property closeout.
+The Contractor shall promptly perform and report to the Property Administrator contract property closeout, to include reporting, investigating and securing closure of all loss of Government property cases; physically inventorying all property upon termination or completion of this contract...

+Timely property clearance ensures that Government assets are available for use on other Government contracts and reduces the risk of loss, theft, damage or destruction.
+Furthermore, timely property clearance reduces Government expenses incurred in storing, inventorying, and maintaining excess Government property, as well as the expenses involved with administering an open contract.
+Contracts may not be cleared for property or closed for contract administration until all accountable Government property has been consumed, transferred, returned, shipped, or disposed of, and all loss cases have been adjudicated and closed.
+Additionally, before contract closeout, disposition actions for all items submitted to the Plant Clearance Capability in the PIEE GFP Module must have been carried out as directed by the PLCO.

+FAR 52.245-1(j)(3)(i) requires the contractor to submit residual property for plant clearance within 60 days after completion of contract deliveries or performance, unless the PLCO approves an extension.
+Contractors frequently find it difficult to comply with that requirement if they wait until completion of contract deliveries or performance to initiate property closeout actions.

+If the contractor has written authorization from the PCO to retain excess Government property, the ACO cannot close out the accountable contract for property or contract administration.
+Contract closeout can only proceed once the Government property is properly transferred to a follow-on contract or otherwise disposed of in accordance with the contract or as authorized by the PLCO.

+While the elements of Declaration of Excess, Disposal, and Property Closeout are related, the populations used to test each are different because PAs are assessing separate actions.
+When testing the element of Declaration of Excess, PAs are determining whether the contractor is effectively identifying excess property so that it can be reported as such.
+The PA is tasked with determining whether all property that should have been declared as excess has been declared as excess.